 Policy loans are carried at unpaid principal balances.
-As of both December 30, 2018 and 2017, the carrying value of policy loans totaled \$561 million.
+As of December 31, 2019 and 2018, the carrying value of policy loans totaled \$557 million and \$561 million, respectively.

 Other investments

 Other investments primarily consist of agent loans, bank loans, real estate and derivatives.
 Agent loans are loans issued to exclusive Allstate agents and are carried at unpaid principal balances, net of valuation allowances and unamortized deferred fees or costs.
 Bank loans are primarily senior secured corporate loans and are carried at amortized cost.
 Real estate is carried at cost less accumulated depreciation.
 Derivatives are carried at fair value.
 The following table summarizes other investments by asset type.